 Online condolences can be made at www.bekkeringellisfuneralhome.com

-To send flowers to Mayor Frank J Duci's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mayor Frank J Duci, please visit our floral store.

 Schenectady City Mission